gantry/docs/pages/01.gantry5/05.advanced/06.php-functions/docs.md

 ## Putting the Class to Use

-Once you have the class injected, you will be able to reference it from any  theme's twig files.
+Once you have the class injected, you will be able to reference it from any of the theme's twig files.
 This includes core twig files for the theme, individual particles, etc.

 Here is an example of a call that puts **Mobile Detect** to use.